SteveKGYang/MetaAligner/README.md

 ```

 ### MODPO
 MODPO aims to extend DPO algorithm to multi-objective alignment scenarios.
-As are few existing open-sourced replications
+As there are few existing open-sourced replications
 of current MODPO algorithms, we implement the state-of-the-art MPDPO method: [CDPO](https://arxiv.org/abs/2402.19085),
 an algorithm that combines prompt engineering and multi-objective reward determination,
 to compare with <em>MetaAligner</em>.
-The theory os CDPO is introduced in the paper.
+The theory of CDPO is introduced in the paper.
 Specifically, put the "./HH-RLHF" data
 under the "/baseline_models/CDPO" directory, and produce the training data using the following commands:
 ```bash
 cd ./baseline_models/CDPO